rubrikinc/rubrik_oracle_tools/README.md

 Options:
   -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
                              [required]
   -m, --mount_path TEXT      The path used to mount the backup files
                              [required]
   -t, --time_restore TEXT    Point in time to mount the DB, format is
                              YY:MM:DDTHH:MM:SS example 2019-01-01T20:30:15
   -h, --host_target TEXT     Host or RAC cluster name (RAC target required if
-                             source is RAC)  for the Live Mount
+                             source is RAC)  for the Live Mount --timeout INTEGER          Time to wait for mount operation to complete in minutes before script timeouts.
+Mount will still continue after timeout.
   --no_wait                  Queue Live Mount and exit.
-  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING, ERROR or
+  -k, --keyfile TEXT         The connection keyfile path --insecure                 Flag to use insecure connection -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING, ERROR or
                              CRITICAL.
   --help                     Show this message and exit.
 ```